a16z/ai/src/docs/intro/survey-parameters.md

 ## Further Things to Evaluate When You Start Paying For Services

-If we inspire you to try adding some AI to your own software (and we hope we do!), here are a few things to criteria to consider in selecting paid services:
+If we inspire you to try adding some AI to your own software (and we hope we do!), here are a few criteria to consider in selecting paid services:

 * **Try a cloud service first**.
 For the same reason SaaS is easier to get started with compared to on-premise software, try a hosted service first.
 Only when you discover that it doesn't do what you want or its accruacy with your data set is where you need it to be should you deploy your own infrastructure (e.g. by building a [Tensorflow](https://www.tensorflow.org/) or [Apache Singa](https://singa.incubator.apache.org)) cluster.
 Additionally, in every case cloud-hosted solutions are backed by open-source projects.
 If you feel you have outgrown the hosted Tensorflow provided by Google (for example) you can move on to deploy your own.